redis/redis-vl-python/README.md

 ## 🫱🏼‍🫲🏽 Contributing

 Please help us by contributing PRs, opening GitHub issues for bugs or new feature ideas, improving documentation, or increasing test coverage.
-[Read more about how to contribute to RedisVL!](CONTRIBUTING.md)
+[Read more about how to contribute!](CONTRIBUTING.md)

 ## 🚧 Maintenance
-RedisVL is supported by [Redis, Inc](https://redis.com) on a good faith effort basis.
+This project is supported by [Redis, Inc](https://redis.com) on a good faith effort basis.
 To report bugs, request features, or receive assistance, please [file an issue](https://github.com/RedisVentures/redisvl/issues).